victorock/network_inventory/README.md

 Requirements
 --------------

-You need to have facts populated by platform specific roles supported by Ansible Networking:
+The best is to have facts populated by platform specific roles supported by Ansible Networking:
   - ansible-network.arista_eos
   - ansible-network.cisco_ios
   - ansible-network.cisco_nxos